nojimage/cakephp-cron-jobs/README.md

 ## Usage

-You can register a schedule job from the CakePHP event system.
+You can register a scheduled job from the CakePHP event system.

-Register to job schduler in bootstrap_cli.php, using cakephp event system:
+Register to job scheduler in bootstrap_cli.php using the CakePHP event system:

 ```php
 use Cake\Event\Event;